Operational machine learning for remote spectroscopic detection of CH$_{4}$ point sources: Results

 \subsection{Mitigation cases}

 In Figure \ref{fig:mitigation_cases}, we showcase several detections over four cases where MARS notifications triggered successful mitigation actions\footnote{These cases are listed as the MARS Mitigation Case Studies: \url{https://www.unep.org/topics/energy/methane/mars-case-studies}}.
-These examples demonstrate the operational use of the model to sift through the large amount of EMIT data, not only to detect potential methane plumes, but also to confirm if mitigation actions stopped the leaks.
+These examples demonstrate the operational use of the model to sift through the large amount of EMIT data, not only to detect potential methane plumes \fix{(using our system prospectively on new satellite scenes as shown on the first row)}, but also to confirm if mitigation actions stopped the leaks (using our system retrospectively on an archive of data as shown on the three other examples).
 Figure \ref{fig:mitigation_cases}, from top to bottom, shows the detection results for mitigation cases in Libya, Argentina, Oman, and Azerbaijan before and after the undertaken actions.
 In Libya, using the newly deployed AI model in production, emissions at the Zaggut Station in the Waha Oil Field were detected when the wind extinguished a flare.
 The operator reignited it on June 6th, 2025, ending the release.
 In Argentina, plumes detected in March 2023 over a facility in Neuquén province prompted rapid repairs following notification.
 In Oman, emissions were observed on February 2nd, 2025, in the Northwest Oman and Jahlah North areas.
 The emissions were traced to a faulty valve and leaking flowline, both repaired within 48 hours after receiving the notification.
 In Azerbaijan, imagery from July–August 2024 revealed several plumes over the Neft Daşları offshore complex, after which the operator installed low-pressure gas lines to recover vented gas from two of the identified sources in a few weeks and committed to work in mitigation activities to fix the remaining notified sources in the following months.
 Both detections and non-detections in Fig.~\ref{fig:mitigation_cases} are consistent with feedback received by the MARS team, highlighting the value of AI-based monitoring not only for the discovery of new leaks, but also for confirming emission-free conditions and identifying potential successful mitigation interventions.